 When you edit a group, you can also add a group picture.
 When you enable the routing mode of Group Select in the Widget Editor, your contacts can choose before the start of a conversation with which group they would like to speak.
 The Group Select menu then shows the contact the names and images of the available groups.

 Operators can be disabled to prevent them from logging in or using the software.
 However, this operator still counts to your total number of operators you can use with your plan.

 So disabling operators should only be done for the short term needs.
-If you do not need an operator's profile any more, it should be deleted by clicking the trash bin icon instead.
+If you do not need an operator's profile any more, it should be deleted.

-To activate the operator again, click the lock symbol
+To activate the operator again, click on Enable in the 3-dot-menu

 Customer support is largely about matching employee knowledge with customer questions.
 With Userlike, you can go beyond group-based routing and Group Select, to match requests with specific skills and expertise.

 With operator skills, you can define which skills are required for a conversation coming in through a certain Widget.
 Every available operator that possesses this set of skills is then eligible to receive the conversation, no matter their group affiliation.